KCbao/csconcepts/Docker/docker.md

 5. `docker images`: a list of images you have
 6. `docker pull`: pull images, you could add tag to pull specific version, by default it pulls latest version
 6. `docker rmi <image id>`: to remove the image, image id can be found in `docker images`
-7. `docker ps -a`: list all available container, `docker ps`: list all running containers
+7. `docker ps -a`: list all available container, `docker ps`: list all running containers, `ps`: stands for process status
 7. `docker start <container id/name>`: to start container
 8. `docker stop <container id/name>`
 9. `docker stats`